TelenorStartIoT/tutorials/01-fipy-coap/README_NEW.md

 You are now ready to start creating your use case and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

-## 4. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as an MQTT Thing
+## 4. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as a CoAP Thing

 You are now finished using VSCode for a little while and in this next section you just need to log in to your MIC account in an internet browser.